 Fret not Blue Devils; a Zion Williamson vertical is comparable to Jordan’s greatness, even though he outweighs Jordan by 68 pounds.
 And that is a lot more mass heading toward the rim.

-Cassius Stanley takes back Zion Williamson’s vertical leap record
+Cassius Stanley takes back Zion Williamson’s Year-Old record

-Head Coach Mike Krzyzewski recruits leapers in every standout freshman class.
-Almost the moment Stanley stepped foot on campus, he elevated off of it.
+Head Coach Mike Krzyzewski recruits leapers in every incoming freshmen class.
+And from the moment Stanley stepped foot on campus, he elevated off of it.

-How does someone jump that high?
+So how does a mere mortal fly so high?
 While a little natural talent does help, there are exercises you can do to strengthen the muscles needed to reach new heights.